tablelandnetwork/docs/specs/validator/Specification.md

 In Tableland, Validators are the execution unit/actors of the protocol.
 They have the following responsibilities:

-- Listen to on-chain events to materialize Tableland-compliant SQL queries in a database engine (currently, SQLite by default).
+- Listen to onchain events to materialize Tableland-compliant SQL queries in a database engine (currently, SQLite by default).
-- Serve read-queries (e.g: SELECT * FROM foo_69_1) to the external world.
+- Serve read-queries (e.g: SELECT \* FROM foo_69_1) to the external world.
 - Serve state queries (e.g. list tables, get receipts, etc) to the external world.

 In the 1.0.0 release of the Tableland Validator API, we've switched to a design first approach!